 The jargon of the psuedo-science of psychocracy is a particularly disabling dialect of newspeak.
 Psychocrats and their accomplices claim the right to correctly define terms such as ‘mental illness,’ ‘paranoid’, ‘schizophrenic,’ and ‘autistic’ and to rule out all colloquial usage as ‘unscientific’ or ‘offensive’.
 The possibility that language is the servant of ordinary men and women must be ruled out a priori by guardians of official knowledge and those who eagerly take over their questionable categories in order to form an afflicted personality.

 Combine news speak with newspeak and you have the most extraordinarily subtle system of internal censorship the world has ever known.
 Orwell’s warning was rudimentary, but absolutely correct; it has become impossible to even think truthful and [therefore] rebellious thoughts, let alone meaningfully, ‘inoffensively’ or authoritatively express them.

+Be very, very sceptical when an expert comes along and tells you the ‘correct’ meaning of a word you use in normal speech.
 Unless the psychological and cultural commons are occupied those occupying the land will have nothing to say, and when they do seek to speak truthfully, they will find that no word will serve to do so.

 This is an adapted extract from The Apocalypedia.